jay-patel-au6/file-organizer/README.md

 The repo contains an executable file in dist folder which should be placed in the system such that it can be called globally.

-If you need to make a new executable file, go to the directory where this repo is located and type folloing command in terminal.
+If you need to make a new executable file, go to the directory where this repo is located and type following command in terminal.
 A new executable file will be created in dist directory.

 ```bash
 pyinstaller main.py --onefile